7 Best Renters Insurance Companies in Massachusetts of 2026

 The right renters insurance policy will protect you and your belongings.

-According to PropertyNest research, the average basic renters insurance in Massachusetts costs $16.02 a month.
+According to PropertyNest research, Massachusetts's average basic renters insurance costs $16.02 monthly.

-We have researched the best renters insurance companies in Massachusetts, so you don’t have to do the work yourself.
+We have researched Massachusetts's best renters insurance companies, so you don’t have to do the work yourself.

 Best Renters Insurance Companies in Massachusetts